xpqz/MkDocs-StyleGuide/docs/index.md

 ```

 ### APL Code <span class="language-apl">+⌿÷≢⌹</span> in Titles
+Try to avoid using APL code in headings.

-Use `<span class="language-apl">` to add code to titles.
+If it is essential, use `<span class="language-apl">` to add code to titles.
 This will be rendered in APL font on the page but not in the navigation menus.

 ## References
 References to other documents should correctly name the document and be italicised.
+Ideally they should link to the document (todo: consider versioning).

 <p class="example">Example</p>